‘The reckoning’: China and the virus blame game

 - Angry, aggressive, obtuse, looking for a fight.

-- Nocturnal, tree, or burrow-dwelling mammal also known as a “scaly anteater”.
-Its meat and scales are used in traditional Chinese medicine.
+- Nocturnal, tree or burrow-dwelling mammal also known as a “scaly anteater”.
+Their meat and scales are used in traditional Chinese medicine.

 - Wet market

 - Food market where the animals are still alive and are killed fresh once they have been bought.

 - Genetic material, or the organic code of an organism.

 - Chinese festival that celebrates the beginning of a New Year on the traditional Chinese calendar.

 - Chinese president and general secretary of the Communist Party of China.
 He has led the country since 2013.

 - Wealthy people who donate their time, money, and reputation to charitable causes.
 Bill Gates is a famous example.

 - Performed in a certain way in a particular situation.